 TourScoop Recommends

 Brands like Benadryl, Zyrtec, Claritin, and Allegra are well-known allergy fighters, and generic options exist as well.
 They all work a little differently, so it’s a good idea to know ahead of time which meds tend to work best for you.
-Retailers like Target, Amazon, and Walmart carry a range of choices from these and other brands.

 6. Motion-sickness medication